Top-rated movers to make your Cleveland to Rochester move easy

 - Rochester’s crime rate is lower than Cleveland with a score of 37.54 compared to Cleveland’s 63.41.
 This means that Rochester neighborhoods are safer than 37.54% of all U.S. neighborhoods, and Cleveland neighborhoods are safer than 63.41%.

-- Air quality in Rochester is good, and in Cleveland it's moderate.
+- Air quality in Rochester is Good, and in Cleveland it’s Moderate.

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Ensure the company you choose is licensed to handle your move.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Rochester Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Rochester.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.